hiclib/pastis/doc/data.rst

 Lengths can be inputted via two options:

-1. A list of chromosome lengths can be inputted directly via the command-line API.
+1. A list of chromosome lengths can be inputted directly via the command-line API using the ``--lengths`` flag.
+If there is more than one chromosome, values should be separated by spaces.
+For example, ``--lengths 300 400`` indicates that there are two chromosomes with 300 and 400 beads, respectively.

-2. Chromosome lengths can be loaded from a file in the Hiclib "organism structure" format (see ``example/files/budding_yeast_structure`` for an example.)
+2. Chromosome lengths can be loaded from a file in the Hiclib "organism structure" .bed format (see ``example/files/budding_yeast_structure`` for an example.)

 For diploid
 -----------

 Dach homologous pair is represeneted by only one entry in the chromosome lengths data.
-For example, if chr1 is represented by 300 beads and chr2 is represented by 400 beads, the lengths should be "300 400" (rather than "300 400 300 400").
+For example, if chr1 is represented by 300 beads and chr2 is represented by 400 beads, the lengths should be ``300 400`` (rather than ``300 400 300 400``).

 Optional chromosome names
 =========================